JankariTech/blog/src/assets/ContractTestingWithPact/contract-testing-with-pact-(javascript).md

 The test looks like this:

-> Note: The following example may or may not work with the latest version of above packages
+> Note: The following example may or may not work with the latest version of the above packages

 ```js
 // tests/client.spec.js